 Unlike Square and myPOS, Elavon doesn’t list their transaction fees upfront, just the monthly fixed fee: €32 for all plans.
 The “Flexible” plan includes fraud screening tools, whereas the “Fixed” plan doesn’t seem to.

-350 free transactions are included on both plans, which you can assume is just for domestic card payments (foreign, premium or commercial cards usually cost significantly more).
+350 free transactions are included on both plans, which you can assume are just for domestic card payments (foreign, premium or commercial cards are usually more expensive).

 The Fixed plan advertises a low starting rate (1.25%) per transaction outside the 350 monthly free bundle.
-Otherwise, both Fixed and Flexible plans tailor rates according to your card turnover and type of card accepted.
+Otherwise, both Fixed and Flexible plans tailor rates according to your card turnover.

 Pricing